docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-programming-model.rst

 identifying that element.
 For example, the following creates a new Button element with the name ok: dlg.btnPnl.buildBtn = dlg.btnPnl.add(‘button’, undefined, ‘Build’, {name:’ok’});

-NOTE: In Photoshop CS, panel coordinates were measured from outside the frame (including the title bar), but in Photoshop CS2, panel coordinates are measured from the inside the frame (the content area).
+.. note:: In Photoshop CS, panel coordinates were measured from outside the frame (including the title bar), but in Photoshop CS2, panel coordinates are measured from the inside the frame (the content area).
 This means that if you use the same values to set the vertical positions of child controls in a panel, the positions are slightly different in the two versions.
 When you add a panel to a window, you can choose to set a creation property (su1PanelCoordinates), which causes that panel to automatically adjust the positions of its children; see the add method for panel.
 When automatic adjustment is enabled, you provide position values that were correct for Photoshop CS, and the result is the same in Photoshop CS2, CS3, CS4, CS5, or CC.
 You can also set automatic adjustment for a window; in this case, it applies to all child panels of that window unless it is explicitly disabled in the child panel.
 See Window object constructor.

 Accessing child elements
 A reference to each element added to a container is appended to the container’s children property.
 You